How to Make Change Stick

 Getting More Value

 People aren’t the change, they are the answer.
-At Arc, we focus on changing how people feel and behave.
+Here at Making Change Happen we focus on changing how people feel and behave.
 We use six pulse points to talk about how we make change stick with employees.

 1. Destination Checking